rajeshab35/webpage/README.md

 Epinions is a consumer opinion website where users can review items and  assign numeric ratings.
 The trust values between users are binary.
 It  consists  of  ratings  from  71,002 users who rated a total of 104,356 different items from 451 categories.
 The  total  number  of  ratings  is  571,235.
 Dataset Url - http://alchemy.cs.washington.edu/data/epinions/

-Ciao.
-For each product rating entry, we were provided with date, product name,categories of a product and its ratings.
-Dataset Url - data
 # circle based recommendation
 5-fold crossvalidation is removed for clarity